 - Craig O'Neil Prize for a Graduating Accounting Student

-Prizes are awarded to one male student and one female student who have completed any trade program.
-Nominees need to have demonstrated a high standard of craftsmanship and personal conduct.
-In addition they must also have been recognised by their peers as having constantly displayed concern for others in their work group.
+Prizes are awarded to one male and one female graduate from any trade program.
+Recipients need to have demonstrated a high standard of craftsmanship and personal conduct.
+They must also have been recognised by their peers as having constantly displayed concern for others in their work group.